natashas1525/sep10-dream-adventure-cyoa/nightmare/stay-awake.md

 When a person chooses an option for nightmare You wake up early, and you search the house or you go back to sleep?
 You decided to choose the option to search the house.
-When you search the house
+When you search the house you hear something running through your house like a beast, it attacks and you die.
+But, when the person chooses the option to go back to sleep You dream about being rich, you have a car collection in your garage, there's a homeless man in front of you, do you give him the money or you just leave.
+When the person chooses the option to leave you leave the homeless man and go back to your house, then a debt collector knocks on your door, he collects all your money and your left broke.